 Descent from Slide Mountain

 Turn around and head back up to Slide’s summit.
-Turn left at the Burroughs Plaque and head back up to the open area.
-From there, follow the trail out.
+From there, for a quick descent, follow the red trail all the way down.

 Similar Hikes